-Because of the highly specialized nature of pyroshock, apply it only after giving careful consideration to information contained in paragraph 6.1, references a, b, c, and d.
+Because of the highly specialized nature of pyroshock, apply it only after giving careful consideration to information contained in references a, b, c, and d.

 - a.
 This method does not include the shock effects experienced by materiel as a result of any mechanical shock/transient vibration, shipboard shock, or EMI shock.
 For these types of shocks, see the appropriate methods in this or other standards. - b.
 This method does not include the effects experienced by fuze systems that are sensitive to shock from pyrotechnic devices.
-Shock tests for safety and operation of fuzes and fuse components may be performed in accordance with MIL-STD-331 (paragraph 6.1, reference c). - c.
+Shock tests for safety and operation of fuzes and fuse components may be performed in accordance with MIL-STD-331. - c.
 This method does not include special provisions for performing pyroshock tests at high or low temperatures.
 Perform tests at room ambient temperature unless otherwise specified or if there is reason to believe either operational high temperature or low temperature may enhance the pyroshock environment. - d.
-This method is not intended to be applied to manned space vehicle testing (see paragraph 6.1, reference a). - e.
-This method does not address secondary effects such as induced blast, EMI, and thermal effects. - f.
+This method does not include guidance related to unplanned test interruption as a result of pyroshock device or mechanical test equipment malfunction in cases in which the pyroshock is being mechanically simulated.
+Generally, if the pyroshock device malfunctions or interruption occurs during a mechanical shock pulse, repeat that shock pulse.
+Care must be taken to ensure stresses induced by the interrupted shock pulse do not invalidate subsequent test results.
+Inspect the overall integrity of the materiel to ensure pre-shock test materiel structural and functional integrity.
+Record and analyze data from such interruptions before continuing with the test sequence. - e.
+This method is not intended to be applied to manned space vehicle testing (see reference a). - f.
+This method does not address secondary effects such as induced blast, EMI, and thermal effects. - g.
 This method does not apply to effects of hostile weapon penetration or detonation.
-(Refer to Method 522.1, Ballistic Shock.)